What's new in Windows Server 2019

 Linux containers on Windows

 It is now possible to run Windows and Linux-based containers on the same container host, using the same docker daemon.
-This enables you to have a heterogenous container host environment while providing flexibility to application developers.
+This enables you to have a heterogeneous container host environment while providing flexibility to application developers.

-Building Support for Kubernetes
+Built-in support for Kubernetes

-Windows Server 2019 continues the improvements to compute, networking and storage from the semi-annual channel releases needed to support Kubernetes on Windows.
+Windows Server 2019 continues the improvements to compute, networking, and storage from the Semi-Annual Channel releases needed to support Kubernetes on Windows.
 More details are available in upcoming Kubernetes releases.